 Next, add the flour mixture and buttermilk alternately, beginning and ending with the flour mixture.

-Transfer pans into the oven and bake for 50 to 60 minutes, or until a toothpick inserted in the middle of the loaf comes out clean.
+Bake for 35 to 45 minutes, or until a toothpick inserted in the middle of the cake comes out clean.

-Once you have removed the loaves from the oven, allow them to cool in the pans for 10 minutes.
-Then, turn them out onto a wire rack to cool completely.
-Slice and serve warm, or at room temperature.
+Remove the pan from the oven, allow the cake to cool in the pan for 10 minutes.
+Then, turn the cake out onto a wire rack to cool completely.